-These contaminants can affect city water but are common in well water.
+These contaminants can affect city water but are more common in well water.

-Find out here what the causes are and if metallic water is safe to use.
+Find out below the causes and if metallic water is safe to use.

 What Causes Water to Taste Metallic?